 Last year, voters in Indianapolis approved a ballot measure increasing their income taxes to expand the core county’s mass transit system, a notable development in this red-state capitol.
 The 25-member city-county council formalized the deal with its own bipartisan endorsement of the plan to connect 220,000 more residents by frequent bus service.
 Church groups, social justice advocates, and business and civic leaders made the case that the transit expansion was essential for boosting economic competitiveness, workers’ access to opportunity, and neighborhood revitalization.
 These were not separate arguments but a joint appeal, including the leading business chamber embracing the importance of closing the region’s economic and social disparities.

-older industrial city with rising poverty to an emerging tech hub, the city showed it could bring together a diverse coalition of grasstops and grassroots leaders, around a common narrative, to address the challenges and opportunities in their region.
+As Indianapolis transitions from an older industrial city with rising poverty to an emerging tech hub, the city showed it could bring together a diverse coalition of grasstops and grassroots leaders, around a common narrative, to address the challenges and opportunities in their region.
 And, crucially, this wasn’t a one-off collaboration: Indianapolis’ economic development leaders are continuing to emphasize inclusion and new partnerships as part of their approach to growth and competitiveness.

 Business leaders and economic development groups across most regions have traditionally seen equity and opportunity as mission creep.
 But Indianapolis’ experience is emblematic of a growing awareness emerging in cities across the country that, facing widening disparities, a wider spectrum of leaders will need to commit to building broad-based prosperity.